sysgears/apollo-universal-starter-kit/docs/deployment.md

 7. If you're deploying your mobile app to Expo, you need to connect the app to the back-end URL.
 To do that, edit the `packages/mobile/.spinrc.js` file:

-- If you are deploying your app on Heroku without a custom domain name, the production URLs will look like this:
+- If you're deploying your app on Heroku without a custom domain name, the production URLs will look like this:

 ```javascript
 config.options.defines.__API_URL__ = '"https://application-name.herokuapp.com/graphql"';